madoe03/Master-Thesis/ISSPR_MD.md

 levels(ISSPR_prop_correct$sac_suppression_f) <- c("unfiltered", "filtered")
 ISSPR_prop_correct[, fixreplay:= ("Replay (Exp.
 4)")]

-# Mara: Here I think is a mistake; the output make no sense for me; was not sure if it
-# okay to use experiment==4 ?
 # if you check this, you find that all other subjects are also still included as NA:
 table(ISSPR_prop_correct$common_subj_id, ISSPR_prop_correct$experiment, useNA="ifany")
 ```